arcaneiceman/kraken/README.md

 ```
 docker-compose up
 ```
-Kraken's Browser Client should be accesible at <a href=http://localhost:3000>localhost:3000</a>.
+Kraken's Browser Client should be accessible at <a href=http://localhost:8080>localhost:8080</a> and at <a href="https://localhost:8443">https://localhost:8443 </a>.

+<strong>Note</strong>: To run the Browser Client from remote machine, you <strong>MUST</strong> use https.
+Otherwise, the cracking worker will not function correctly.
+You may have to allow mixed content for the site to function.
+You can do this by clicking the site settings (lock icon) and enable insecure content.
+This will be fixed in later issues.

 To upload password lists or dictionaries, upload them to Minio Console at <a href=http://localhost:9001>localhost:9001</a>.

-Kraken's server runs on <a href=http://localhost:5000>localhost:5000</a> and also hosts swagger documenation at <a href=http://localhost:5000/swagger>localhost:5000/swagger</a>.
+Kraken's server runs on <a href=http://localhost:5000>localhost:5000</a> and also hosts swagger documentation at <a href=http://localhost:5000/swagger>localhost:5000/swagger</a>.

 ##### Portable Desktop Client